 Xanthan Gum Benefits

-- For SkinCare Products: Xanthan gum also proves to be nourishing and moisturizing for your skin.
-As a result, it proves to be an effective cosmetic ingredient in skincare products as well.
+- For Skin Care Products: Xanthan gum also proves to be nourishing and moisturizing for your skin.
+As a result, Xanthan gum proves to be an effective cosmetic ingredient in skincare products as well.

-How to Use Xanthan Gum
+How to Use Xanthan Gum?

 Xanthan gum is first dissolved in warm water by sprinkling it slowly on water and stirring it at high speed consistently.
-After that, propylene or butylene glycol is added when the emulsion is in the water phase so that three parts of glycol are added in one part of the gum.
+After that, propylene or butylene glycol is added when the emulsion is in the water phase so that three parts of glycol are added to one part of the Xanthan gum.
 Sodium chloride (0.5%) is added to enhance its thickening property.
 The recommended use level is between 0.5 and 2%.

-- Manufacturing Process: It is manufactured from Xanthomonas Campestris, a type of bacteria, by using carbohydrate solution.
+|Manufacturing Process:||It is manufactured from Xanthomonas Campestris, a type of bacteria, by using carbohydrate solution.
 The polymer of xanthan is then obtained through a process called precipitation where Isopropyl alcohol is used.
 After that, the obtained precipitate is milled and dried to obtain the powdered form of Xanthan Gum.|

-Note: It is only meant for external use.
+CAUTION: It is only meant for external use.

 Frequently Asked Questions